 This contemporary shaker fitted kitchen was designed, handmade and fitted by Tom Maxwell in Thorner, Leeds.
-It has grey birch ply carcasses which were lacquered in a clear water based lacquer, frames made up from tulip wood with a spray paint finish and the island unit top was made from White American Oak which was finished in Tung Oil.
+Made with birch ply carcasses and finished with a clear water based lacquer.
+Doors and frames made from tulip wood with a F&B spray paint finish and the island unit top was made from White American Oak which was finished in Tung Oil.
 The kitchen was designed to fit the a main space at the back of the house with an extended corridor room to maximise a larger space.
 The doors cleverly hide every integrated appliance from dishwater to fridge and they all match every other door to give the whole kitchen a clean and attractive finish.

 Photographs taken by Leeds Photographer Bevan Cockerill.